Bohemia Interactive: Early history

 Following the release of Operation Flashpoint: Cold War Crisis, the team intended to continue updating the game with post-release content, develop a port for the Xbox console, and create a sequel.
 Projected to take only nine months to develop, the Xbox version (known as Operation Flashpoint: Elite) was released in 2005, four years after the game's initial release.
 The reason for the long development cycle stemmed from the team's unfamiliarity with the console's structure.
 With the release of a new generation of hardware including a new Xbox console, Elites release did not gain its audience's attention.
 Sales were lackluster and the development suffered a huge financial loss.
 In 2005, the company also founded the Independent Developers Association (IDEA Games) with Black Element Software and Altar Games.
 The organization aimed at supporting other independent game development studios with services including marketing support and negotiation with publishers.
 Bohemia went on to acquire Black Element Software, Altar Games, and Centauri Production (a fourth IDEA Games member) in September 2010.
-Bohemia acquired the 25 staff members, technology, and facilities of the Slovak studio Cauldron in March 2014, integrating them with Bohemia Interactive Slovakia, which had been established in 2013.
+Bohemia acquired the 25 staff members, technology, and facilities of the Slovak studio Cauldron in March 2014, integrating it with Bohemia Interactive Slovakia, which had been established in 2013.

 In 2020 THQ Nordic acquired the entire team of Bohemia Interactive Bratislava which ceased to exist and all people joined newly created Nine Rocks Games.
 Additionally, in late 2020 30 people from Bohemia Interactive Brno were acquired by THQ Nordic and they joined newly created Ashborne Games studio.

-The team started developing a sequel to Operation Flashpoint, codenamed Game 2, after they cancelled their open world Western-themed project, which was described as "Flashpoint in Western" by Španěl.
+The team started developing a sequel to Operation Flashpoint, codenamed Game 2, after it cancelled its open world Western-themed project, which was described as "Flashpoint in Western" by Španěl.
 The team had lots of ambition for Game 2 and hoped that it would become a perfect game, thus the team began spending an excessive amount of time on small details, from doing 3D scanning of real-life weapons to modelling the player character's eyeball.
 However, in doing so some basics were neglected by the team, and many goals remained unattained due to the team's skill and technology status.
 As a result, the team constantly missed the deadlines set by publisher Codemasters.
 Codemasters was dissatisfied with the team's work and began looking for outside help.
 Bohemia disagreed with the search for outside assistance, and the two studios decided to part way with each other.
 With Codemasters no longer supporting the studio financially, Bohemia entered a series of financial troubles.
 In addition, Codemasters retained the rights to Operation Flashpoint preventing Bohemia from using the title in the future.